Views on "Artificial Intelligence"

 It is not a tool.
 It absolutely is not akin to a digital paintbrush or a digital illustration program as these still require an actual artist to perform the work.
 It is not simply a tool to be used or misused.
 It is mimicry of human works, expression, and skill, not a novel form of it, nor a tool to enhance it.

 Time and time again it is trained unethically and without consent of the owners of the data vacuumed up for that purpose, then it can turn around and mimic that which it ingests.
 This has gotten to the point where AI crawlers are unethically slamming websites with extra traffic, being made to subversively pretend to not be crawlers, companies are downloading obscene amounts of copyrighted material, and treating everything accessible on the web as if it were public domain.
+While this is not an invitation to advocate for draconian copyright law, it is an invitation to advocate for extreme regulation, if not outlawing, of systems and companies that do this.

-It signifies a lack of care.
+Its use signifies a lack of care.
 If you're not willing to have a carefully crafted visual expression on your album cover, why would I ever remotely consider you cared deeply about your music either?

-It creates dependency.
+Its use creates dependency.
 All of the large trained models are made by large companies that want to keep you in their ecosystem.
 All of the "best" systems are the ones that have been thoroughly trained.
 Attaching such a heavy dependency to coding and other skills is a massive mistake.

 It is a grift/fraud enabler.
 It will enable a generation of pretenders.
 It saturates every field it touches with low-quality work.
 People get to pretend they are something they are not.
 They get to show off work that they had no hand in building and present it as their own.
 It enables those "group project" fools that let everyone else do all of the work and then take part of the credit.
 When I describe what I want an artist to make for me (commission process), I don't turn around and pretend I did the work!